-Metal Gear Solid 2, the original next-generation video game
+Metal Gear Solid 2, the original next-generation video game no comments

 So, like, in Metal Gear Solid 2, there’s this guy who attached another guy’s arm to his very much arm-free elbow.
 The transplant apparently included a hidden extra: the spirit of a dead terrorist who’s the genetically identical twin of this guy’s sworn enemy.
 Ghost terrorist – using this guy’s body – then steals a giant, sea-faring robot that makes animal noises right from under the nose of the US military.